Cryptkeeper/Minetrack/README.md

 This requires sqlite3 drivers to be installed.

 #### How do I get added?
-At the moment, the main "minetrack.me" site is only accepting networks that average roughly 1,000 players at peak.
+At the moment, the main "minetrack.me" site is only accepting networks that average roughly 1,000 players at peak for **PC** servers, and 100 players at peak for **PE** servers.
 This is due to limited capacity and it's functionality.
 If you fit this description, you're welcome to open a Pull Request adding the network to ```config.json```.

 #### TODO
 - Add public API (similiar to old server.json)